MinnPost/minnpost-wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 * Manually insert PHP code snippets using shortcodes anywhere on website
 * Add Rich Text Ads and Content Snippets automatically on posts & pages.
 * Export / Import Code Snippets
+* <strong>New</strong> Save snippets to Cloud Library - no more wasting time finding Github gists or custom notes.
+All your snippets stored in your private code snippet cloud.
+* <strong>New</strong> Deep integrations with Gutenberg, WooCommerce, and more.
+* Device specific code snippets (such as load code snippets on mobile only, desktop only, etc)
 * and more features coming soon.

 = Credits =